Patrali27/Decision-tree/README.md

 # Decision-tree
-Decision tree implementation using python in o form of an xml
+Decision tree implementation using python in the form of an xml